In order to be successful in the stock market, it’s important to have a plan.

 In the end, you will find love / a strong preference for one market compared to another.

-For me, it was stocks and the options over these stocks.
+For me, it was stocks.
 Although I’d learned about Forex, Futures, and Bonds, I felt very comfortable with stocks because I could physically see each stock as a business of providing products and services for people and I could, therefore, affiliate with them from a business point of view.